jina-ai/docs/chapters/hub/publish-your-pod-image.md

 `manifest.yml` must exist if you want to publish your Pod image to Jina Hub.

 `manifest.yml` annotates your image so that it can be managed by Jina Hub.
-To get better appealing on Jina Hub, you should carefully set `manifest.yml` to the correct values.
+To ensure better compatibility with Jina Hub, you should carefully set `manifest.yml` to use correct values.

 | Key | Description | Default |
 | --- | --- | --- |